lukeachristenson/reversi/README.md

 ### CartesianPosn

-The `CartesianPosn` class represents a cartesian coordinate on the view.
+The `CartesianPosn` class represents a cartesian coordinate on the mockplayerview.
 The class is used to get the cartesian coordinates of the center of the cells on the panel using its cube coordinates.
 It has two fields, `x` and `y` which represent the x and y coordinates of the cartesian coordinate in doubles.